pnp/cli-microsoft365/docs/docs/cmd/spo/page/page-control-set.md

 ## Options

 `-i, --id <id>`
-: ID of the control to update properties of
+: ID of the control to update properties of.

 `-n, --pageName <pageName>`
-: Name of the page where the control is located
+: Name of the page where the control is located.

 `-u, --webUrl <webUrl>`
-: URL of the site where the page is located
+: URL of the site where the page is located.

 `--webPartData [webPartData]`
 : JSON string with web part data as retrieved from the web part maintenance mode.
-Specify `webPartProperties` or `webPartData` but not both
+Specify either `webPartProperties` or `webPartData` but not both.

 `--webPartProperties [webPartProperties]`
 : JSON string with web part data as retrieved from the web part maintenance mode.
-Specify `webPartProperties` or `webPartData` but not both
+Specify either `webPartProperties` or `webPartData` but not both.

 --8<-- "docs/cmd/_global.md"